jkriege2/JKQtPlotter/examples/simpletest_imageplot_nodatastore/README.md

 # Example (JKQTPlotter): Simple math image plot without use of central JKQTdatastore {#JKQTPlotterImagePlotNoDatastore}
 This project (see `./examples/simpletest_imageplot_nodatastore/`) simply creates a JKQTPlotter widget (as a new window) and adds a color-coded image plot of a mathematical function (here the Airy disk).
 The image is stored as a simple C-array in row-major ordering and then given to a JKQTPMathImage to visualize it.
 The data is stored as a pointer directly in the JKQTPMathImage object.
 There is also a variant JKQTPColumnMathImage of JKQTPMathImage, which references a column in the internal JKQTdatastore and uses the data there for plotting.
 In both cases data has to be organized as a row-major matrix of values.
-JKQTPMathImage supports different dataytpes ([u]nit8/16/32/64,float,double see `JKQTPMathImageBase::DataType`) that can be configured e.g. by `set_data()`.
+JKQTPMathImage supports different dataytpes ([u]nit8/16/32/64,float,double see `JKQTPMathImageBase::DataType`) that can be configured e.g. by `setData()`.

 The source code of the main application is (see [`jkqtplotter_simpletest_imageplot_nodatastore.cpp`](../simpletest_imageplot_nodatastore/jkqtplotter_simpletest_imageplot_nodatastore.cpp):
 ```.cpp